HubSpot/hubspot-cli/docs/PublishingReleases.md

 Publishing Releases
 ===================

-We're using [lerna][lerna] to make managing multiple packages in the same repos easier.

 Before releasing a new version, it is a good idea to release a prerelease so that folks can test out the changes.

 ## Publishing a new version